-The Company Portfolio is located in various primary and secondary markets, as well as select sub-markets, with access to large pools of skilled labor in the main industrial distribution and logistics corridors of the United States.
+The Company Portfolio is located in various primary and secondary markets within the main industrial distribution and logistics corridors of the United States.
 Positive or negative changes in economic or other conditions, adverse weather conditions and natural disasters in these markets are likely to affect our overall performance.